No Review Yet

 Lukla flights depend upon the weather of Lukla, as it is unpredictable for flights to operate.
 The airline does not operate as long as the weather is clear.
-Flights can be delayed or canceled as the weather gets worse.
-There are no other alternative options if you are restrained by time or if the flight gets canceled.
+Flights can be delayed or cancelled as the weather gets worse.
+There are no other alternative options if you are restrained by time or if the flight gets cancelled.

 It is necessary to have the right kinds of trekking gear and clothes on the journey.
-The trekking gears and clothes may differ from the season.
-And while choosing the clothes and trekking gears do check the weather conditions.
+The trekking gear and clothes may differ from the season.
+And while choosing the clothes and trekking gear do check the weather conditions.

 Everest Base Camp Trek does require travel insurance as you would be travelling through a higher altitude.
 It is necessary to cover all the emergency evacuations at higher altitudes as altitude sickness can attack at any time.